 Why do you want my email?

 Email is the standard way to communicate with patients and we have had great success in developing a business that relies on email.
 If you wish to book an appointment online then we will require an email.
-At Core Body Clinic, Ltd. we only use emails to provide details about your appointment booking.
+At Core Body Clinic, Ltd. we only use emails to provide details about your appointment booking or to relay information about our opening times.
 Emails also provide a reminder about a booking.
 These are sent at the time of booking and also automatically sent out the day before your appointment.
 We may send you an email about your treatment and for communication relating to billing.
+We will also send an email about special opening times.
 Any sensitive information will only be passed to you via email if you approve.
-We do not send out marketing material via email.
+We do not send out marketing material via email and will only send emails if they are relevant to your time at the clinic.
+If you have opted to have an email sent to you or to join our mailing list then we will add you to the list.
+If you want to be removed then this will be done on request.
 You do not have to give an email.
 However, we find this is best for appointment reminders.

-We will not share your email with anyone else.
+We will never share your email with anyone else.

 Can I see my clinical notes and the data you hold about me?